Ronald Turini: Montreal Symphony Orchestra, Toronto Symphony Orchestra and European tours

 In 1967, Turini toured in Canada for the Canadian Centennial celebrations, including in his recital programs the Variations for piano of prominent Canadian composer Jacques Hétu.
-Turini performed at Expo 67 in Montreal at the Canadian pavilion in both a solo recital and as soloist with the Montreal Symphony Orchestra conducted by Wilfred Pelletier.
-The symphony performance was broadcast internationally on the Ed Sullivan Show by the CBS television network, and was rebroadcast during the summer.
+Turini performed at Expo 67 in Montreal at the Canadian pavilion in both a solo recital, which was broadcast live across Canada by CBC Radio, including works of J. S. Bach, the Jacques Hétu Variations for Piano, a Rachmaninoff Études-Tableaux and three Preludes, two works of Liszt, and encores of works of Chopin and Scriabin, and as soloist with the Montreal Symphony Orchestra conducted by Wilfred Pelletier.
+The symphony performance was broadcast internationally on the Ed Sullivan Show by the CBS television network, and was rebroadcast on CBS during the summer.
 Also on the orchestral program was soprano Birgit Nilsson singing "In Questa Reggia" from Puccini's Turandot.
 Variety review stated that "Filling the stage was the Montreal Symphony conducted by Wilfrid Pelletier and backing in succession, Met soprano Birgit Nilsson in a number from Puccini's Turandot and Canadian pianist Ronald Turini in a Rachmaninoff concerto for a splendid 1-2 longhair punch."

 In 1969 he performed the Schumann Piano Concerto at the inaugural concert of the National Arts Centre Orchestra in Ottawa with Mario Bernardi conducting in a national radio broadcast on the Canadian Broadcasting Corporation.

+In 1968 he performed the Tchaikovsky Piano Concerto No. 1 with the Buenos Aires Philharmonic conducted by Igor Markevitch, former music director of the Montreal Symphony Orchestra, with whom Turini had collaborated in Montreal.
 Turini performed the Ginastera Piano Sonata No. 1 in a Canadian Broadcasting Corporation broadcast in 1969.

 Turini made three tours of Russia, three tours of South America, and two tours of Japan.
-In 1968 he performed the Tchaikovsky Piano Concerto No. 1 with the Buenos Aires Philharmonic conducted by Igor Markevitch, former music director of the Montreal Symphony Orchestra, with whom Turini had collaborated in Montreal.